rikiya-ohashi/ooservo/README.md

 ## Features
-* **High-Precision Multi-turn Positioning:** Supports up to ±5.96 million rotations (-2,147,483,647° to +2,147,483,647°) with ±1° accuracy.
+* **High-Precision Multi-turn Positioning:** Supports ±5.96 million rotations (-2,147,483,647° to +2,147,483,647°) with ±1° accuracy.
 * **Dual-Mode Operation:** Supports both angle control and continuous rotation (speed control).
-* **Configurable Speed:** Rotation speed is adjustable from 1 to 900 deg/s.
+* **Adjustable Speed:** Rotation speed is adjustable from 1 to 950 deg/s.
 * **Real-Time Position Feedback:** Returns the current angle at any time via `read()`.
 * **Servo-Library-Compatible Interface:** Provides `attach()` and `write()` methods that are API-compatible with the standard Arduino Servo library.
-* **Scalable Servo Control:** No software limit on the number of servos.
-You can control as many as your board's available I/O pins allow.
+* **Scalable Servo Control:** No arbitrary software limit on the number of servos.
+The practical limit is determined by your board's available I/O pins and RAM.
 * **Universal Compatibility:** Compatible with any digital I/O pin on a wide range of microcontrollers, including **Arduino, ESP32, Raspberry Pi Pico,** and more.
 * **Seamless Integration:** Uses the same wiring, form factor, and logic voltage (3.3V–5V) as the SG90.